Found us from search engine?

 However, because it is related to reliability, dependability and trust, you’ll find that almost every major social media network uses blue as their primary branding color, including the top three social platforms – Facebook, Twitter, and LinkedIn.

-Green is associated with nature, health, tranquility, and power.
-Its association with nature is pretty obvious and is one of the main reasons why you see companies or organizations that have to do with the environment use the color green in their branding; for example, the Environmental Protection Agency.
+is associated with nature, health, tranquility, and power.
+Its association with nature is pretty obvious and is one of the main reasons why you see companies or organizations that have to do with the environment using the color green in their branding; for example, the Environmental Protection Agency.

 A good example of a company that uses green to show its power is John Deere.
-They produce farm machinery and lawn machinery (there’s the nature link as well) that they want to associate with power, which is why all of their lawn mowers and tractors are painted green.
+They produce farm machinery and lawn machinery (there’s that nature link) that they want to associate with power, which is why all of their lawn mowers and tractors are painted green.

-Purple is linked to royalty, respect, wisdom, and luxury.
+is linked to royalty, respect, wisdom, and luxury.
 It’s why the color is often found on the garments of kings and queens hundreds of years ago.
-The color is also said to stimulate creativity and problem solving.
+The color is also said to stimulate creativity and problem-solving.

 Hallmark is a company that uses purple in order to elicit feelings of nostalgia and luxury – they even incorporate a crown into their logo!
 Asprey of London is another excellent example.